msimms/PeakFinder/README.md

 ### Rust

-Copy the file `peaks.rs` into your project or install the cargo package.
-Look at `lib.rs` for an example.
+Install the cargo package `peak_finder`.
+If you really don't want the package dependency, you could just copy the file `peaks.rs` into your project.
+Look at `lib.rs` for example usage.
 The available functions are:
 * `find_peaks_in_numeric_array_over_threshold(data, threshold)`
 * `find_peaks_in_numeric_array_over_stddev(data, sigmas)`